VBAC – Vaginal Birth After Cesarean

 This is not medical advice – consult your care provider.
 If you have a care provider that is not supportive of VBAC’s find one that is!

 Are VBAC’s safe?
 What about the risk of Uterine Rupture?
 You need to do your own research on this topic. (great links below) Don’t just take your OB’s word for it, they are motivated by insurance companies and hospital policies.
 I think it is horrible that in some areas it is nearly impossible to find a careprovider who will support VBAC’s.
+Even if you are to have Treatment of Uterine Fibroids that could make it harder to give birth naturally, you could still find it hard to find VBAC support.

 This is often due to insurance companies, hospital policies and misinformation.
 (Click here for a story of an OB who was pressured by her hospital to up her cesarean rate) I did my research and found that elective repeat cesareans have risks of their own.
 For me, I wanted the experience of having a Vaginal birth and decided that was the best choice for ME.